beefytech/Beef_website/beef-lang.org/content/language-guide/memory.md

 	[AllowAppend]
 	public this(int length)
 	{
 		let ptr = append float[length]*;
 		mPtr = ptr;
 		mLength = length;
 	}
 }

 /* Append allocations are guaranteed to occur immediately after the object's own memory (with respect to alignment).
-We can use this knowledge to calculate the storage location of the array rather than storing it internally */ class FloatArray
+We can use this knowledge to calculate the storage location of the array rather than storing it internally.
+Note the "ZeroGap" property being used here, which ensures that no classes can extend this type and add additional fields which would invalidate our append location assumption. */ class FloatArray
 {
 	int mLength;

-	[AllowAppend]
+	[AllowAppend(ZeroGap=true)]
 	public this(int length)
 	{
 		let ptr = append float[length]*;